 -- Jack Kerouac

-Finkelpearl joined Discovery Channel as an executive producer in 2004 and was responsible there for the editorial and creative direction of millions upon millions of dollars worth of TV.
+Finkelpearl next joined Discovery Channel as an executive producer in and was responsible there for the editorial and creative direction of millions upon millions of dollars worth of TV.
 He was the network’s production executive in charge of shows like "American Chopper," "American HotRod," & "American Casino."

-In 2006, Finkelpearl jumped back to the indie production side of the desk and created and launched shows like "Car Czar" for National Geographic Channel and "Lock and Load with R. Lee Ermey" for History.
+After Discovery Communications, Finkelpearl jumped back to the indie production side of the desk and created and launched shows like "Car Czar" for National Geographic Channel and "Lock and Load with R. Lee Ermey" for History.
 He executive produced series like "The Lottery Changed My Life" for TLC and made programming for clients like HGTV & planetgreen.

 Finkelpearl was co-creator of "DC Cupcakes" on TLC.
 The shows 30 episodes made Washington’s Georgetown Cupcake shop a regular stop on Gray Line bus tours of the nation’s capital.

 Other creations include "Snipers, Inc" for Nat Geo Channel, a program about a family of American arms dealers based outside of Nashville.
-And he wrote and produced the recent H2 hit "101 Weapons That Changed the World."
+And he wrote and produced the H2 hit "101 Weapons That Changed the World."

 He’s a member of the Television Academy of Arts and Sciences (ATAS) and the Producers Guild of America (PGA).
 Finkelpearl comes from a family with a footprint in showbiz.
-His cousins include brother comedians, Seth & Josh Meyers ("Late Night," "SNL," "That 70’s Show," "MadTV"), Emmy-award winning Hollywood editor, Debra Light, and Leo Robin, the Oscar-winning American songwriter who penned, among other classics, "Diamonds Are A Girl’s Best Friend," "Blue Hawaii," and "Thanks for the Memory."
+His cousins include brother comics, Seth & Josh Meyers ("Late Night," "SNL," "That 70’s Show," "MadTV"), Emmy-award winning Hollywood editor, Debra Light, and Leo Robin, the Oscar-winning American songwriter who penned, among other classics, "Diamonds Are A Girl’s Best Friend," "Blue Hawaii," and "Thanks for the Memory."

 Finkelpearl is a long-time music fanatic.
 He’s played guitar since the age of 14, he attended 80 Grateful Dead shows (putting Garcia’s daughter through a LEAST a year of college!), and he has a particular interest in Americana, alt.country, and roots rock.

-Mark created a handbuilt line of American guitars.
+In 2011, Mark created a handbuilt line of American guitars.
 You can find them at www.finkelpearlguitars.com

 Mark Finkelpearl also promotes concerts in one venue: the Mansion on O Street in the heart of Washington, DC's Dupont Circle neighborhood.

-The Mansion is an artist-friendly, non-profit venue owned and operated by a member of the board of trustees of the rock and roll hall of fame and museum.
+The Mansion is an artist-friendly, non-profit venue owned and operated by a member of the board of trustees of the Rock and Roll Hall of Fame and Museum.

 Visit the mansion and book tickets at http://omansion.com